laserpilot/Installation_Up_4evr/README.md

 ## 2019 preface:
 This article was put together in 2012 as a personal guide for how to set up installation computers for professional creative technology installations, particularly for Mac computers.
 I needed something that put various tips in one space so that I could refer back to it when a new project came along.

 There was nothing like it at the time, and it seems like it has become a cult reference guide for best practices for professionals and artists working with creative technology installations.
-The original version was very wordy, confusing at points, and had some tips that end up being more distacting than useful, so I have gone through and stripped out sections and try to get to the point a bit more quickly.
+The original version was very wordy, confusing at points, and had some tips that end up being more distracting than useful, so I have gone through and stripped out sections and try to get to the point a bit more quickly.
 There are also some tips that I've found I use every time, and some that are seldom or never used these days - I have deleted some and relegated the rest to the appendix.

 ## Intro: